Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 The boot menu respects the key inversion encoded in the ROM, and will show inverted keys as already switched on (you can of course switch them off before continuing with the boot).
 For example, the boot menu screenshot displayed above is for a ROM that has the CTRL key inverted.

-The releases section of the Nextor repository and the development Docker image contain "CTRL_INV" and "SHIFT_INV" variants of thr kernel base file; this is for convenience, especially for driver developers that don't use `mknexrom` for the build process.
+The releases section of the Nextor repository and the development Docker image contain "CTRL_INV" and "SHIFT_INV" variants of the kernel base file; this is for convenience, especially for driver developers that don't use `mknexrom` for the build process.

 #### 2.10.2.
 One-time boot keys

 There's yet another way to modify the Nextor booting procedure: the _one-time boot keys_.
 If at boot time Nextor finds a certain signature at a certain position in RAM, it will read a handful of bytes following that signature and use them as the values for the boot keys (including the slot keys), ignoring the keyboard.
 The RAM area used is at page 2, therefore this only works on computers with at least 32K RAM.

-Being a RAM based mechanism, it's "one-time" in the sense that it won't work again on the next computer reset unless the signature and the key data is put on memory again.
+Being a RAM based mechanism, it's "one-time" in the sense that it won't work again on the next computer reset unless the signature and the key data are put in memory again.
 The signature is explicitly erased by Nextor after being read to make this behavior consistent.

-The [NEXBOOT.COM tool](#3411-nexboot-the-one-time-boot-keys-configuration-tool) can be used to easily set this data and reset the computer, but all the tool does is writing to RAM, and thus any other tool could be used instead.
+The NEXBOOT.COM tool (see _[3.4.11.
+NEXBOOT: the one-time boot keys configuration tool](#3411-nexboot-the-one-time-boot-keys-configuration-tool)_) can be used to easily set this data and reset the computer, but all the tool does is write to RAM, and thus any other tool could be used instead.
 The details on the location and format of the data used by this mechanism are in the _[Nextor 3.0 Programmers Reference](Nextor%203.0%20Programmers%20Reference.md)_ document.

 ### 2.11.
 Built-in partitioning tool

 The Nextor kernel has a built-in device partitioning tool that can be started by just executing CALL FDISK in the BASIC prompt.
-It can be used to create partitions of any size between 100KB and 4GB on devices controlled by Nextor device based drivers.
+It can be used to create partitions of any size between 100KB and 4GB on devices controlled by Nextor drivers.
 See _[3.5.
 The built-in partitioning tool](#35-the-built-in-partitioning-tool)_.

 ### 2.12.
 Embedded MSX-DOS 1